 - Do you have a friend or relative in town?
 You could get free lodging!

 You can find a room for as low as $30.
+Hostels are even cheaper than that.
 Just read the reviews from other people who have stayed there before so you can make an informed decision.

 Tips to Save on Meals

 Mexico has many dining options for everyone.
 There are cheap, expensive, and in-between places where you can eat.
-Obviously, if you eat at good restaurants 3 times a day every single day, it will add up, more so if you’re paying for other people.
+If you eat at good restaurants three times a day every single day, it will add up, more so if you’re paying for other people.
 What can you do in this case?

 For starters, you don’t have to starve to death to save money.
 Some people only eat 2 times a day to save money.
 Not me.
 Breakfast is sacred in my book and I can’t start my day off without it.
 Having said that, you could do some of the following: